mohyus15/microservice-exam/backend-microservices/readme.md

 ![Screenshot 2024-02-28 at 14 39 41](https://github.com/mohyus15/microservice-exam/assets/94177387/cdd9c611-e16a-468f-a3f1-e6f06f8260af)

-these servers I have in my application with using docker, and  I am using docker to run all of them , have push in dockerhub cloud as you can see the images.
+these servers I have in my application are using docker, and  I am using docker to run all of them , have push in dockerhub cloud as you can see the images.
 ![Screenshot 2024-02-28 at 17 13 45](https://github.com/mohyus15/microservice-exam/assets/94177387/d684ce0f-9d9e-461e-b0a5-dc0a849a72fd)